-Success Fee
+Success fee

-Each year, a pool of DKK 5 million is allocated for discretionary one-off remuneration of up to DKK 40,000 or NOK/SEK 50,000 or for use for team events.
-The purpose of the scheme is that Tryg may reward employees who or teams which deliver extraordinary results and/or show particularly positive behaviour.
+Each year, a pool of DKK 6 million is allocated for the payment of discretionary one-off remuneration of up to DKK 40,000 or NOK/SEK 50,000 or for use for team events.
+The purpose of the scheme is that Tryg may reward employees or teams which deliver extraordinary results and/or show particularly positive behaviour.

-The Executive Board and Risk Takers cannot receive Success Fee in the form of one-off remuneration, but they may participate in team events.
+Members of the Executive Board and Risk Takers cannot receive a success fee in the form of one-off remuneration, but they may participate in team events.